Agungvpzz/Survival-Analysis/README.md

 - About 42% of customers with a `monthly contract` have churned, with the highest churn rate at 57.7% for those who use `Electronic Check with paperless billing`.

-## G. Survival Function Estimation using the Kaplan-Meier Method
+## F. Survival Function Estimation using the Kaplan-Meier Method

 ### 1. Survival Function Curve
 <div align=center>